a-good-omen/hangman-remastered/README.md

 #### Python Installation Guide
 ___Step 1: Download Python___
 Go [here](https://www.python.org/downloads/) to download the latest version of Python.
 Choose your operating system and click on "Download".
 > Python is usually pre-installed on Linux systems.
-If not,you can install it using package manager.
+If not, you can install it using package manager.

 ___Step 2: Install Python___
 - Windows: Run the installed `.exe` file.